Cummins B Series engine

 The Cummins B Series is a family of diesel engines produced by American manufacturer Cummins.
 In production since 1984, the B series engine family is intended for multiple applications on and off-highway, light-duty, and medium-duty.
 In the automotive industry, it is best known for its use in school buses, public service buses (most commonly the Dennis Dart and the Alexander Dennis Enviro400) in the United Kingdom, and Dodge/Ram pickup trucks.

 Since its introduction, three generations of the B series engine have been produced, offered in both inline-four and inline-six configurations in multiple displacements.

 General engine features

 The B-series features engine bores machined directly into the block (rather than the wet liners used on earlier Cummins engines).
 It is also set apart by the use of a shallow one-piece head, requiring closer tolerances than in other Cummins products.
-Unlike other diesel engines of the time; the B-series Cummins used direct injection and did not need glow plugs.
+Unlike earlier diesel engines the B-series Cummins used direct injection and did not need glow plugs for cold starting.
 The engine was first manufactured in Rocky Mount, North Carolina, and other plants were later added in Mexico, Brazil, Turkey, and Darlington, UK.

-Every Cummins powered Dodge Pickup (since initial production in 1989) has come equipped with a turbocharger.
 It uses a gear-drive camshaft for extra reliability.
 Also specified is a deep-skirt engine block and extra-strong connecting rods.
 A Holset turbocharger is used.
 The original B Series was updated with 24 valves and an electronic engine management system to become the ISB in 1998.